FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 We decided to test these features not necessarily because they are the most crucial to test, but because of the instability and limitations of the testing API.
 These were chosen as a good proof-of-concept for automating acceptance tests since, while simple, they require user interaction through both taps and text input.

-In order to succesfully run these tests the user must be logged out, open the terminal in the _meetix_ folder and run `dart test_driver/test_config.dart` in the terminal.
+In order to succesfully run these tests the user must be logged out, open the terminal in the *test_driver* folder and run `dart test_config.dart` in the terminal.

 ## Test Case Specification